goshippo/about-us/README.md

 Code it like you're going maintain it forever | Customer First, We haven't won yet Dare greatly | We haven't won yet, Be Entrepreneurial Be kind to yourself | Front Page Test, Be Kind
-Look at the big picture | Customer First, Be Entrepreneurial Win as a team | The Front Page Test, Be Kind, We haven't won yet
+Ask Why? | Customer First, Be Entrepreneurial

 Read more [details](behavior/README.md) and some [anti-patterns](antipattern.md).